-Color is one of the most important items to consider when designing a room — especially your bedroom.
+Color is one of the most important items to consider when designing a room — especially when you’re intent on completely transforming a bedroom.
 Paint can make a space seem large or cozy and can give it a personality as unique as your own.
 Paint colors can soothe, excite, and bring back memories of places traveled and experiences lived.
 They are also what you base many other items in the room on like decor, pillows, curtains, and bed covers.

 If you’re looking for ways to make a small bedroom look larger, choosing a paint color is one of the most important decisions you can make.
 There are some hard and fast “rules” that many decorators will apply to small spaces, but at the end of the day, you have to enjoy the space you’re in.